natapol/kitsune/README.md

 KITSUNE will calculte the three matrices across considered k-mer range:

 1. Cumulative Relative Entropy (CRE)
-1. Averrage number of Common Feature (ACF)
+1. Average number of Common Features (ACF)
-1. Obserbed Common Feature (OCF)
+1. Observed Common Features (OCF)

 Moreover, KITSUNE also provides various genomic distance calculations from the k-mer frequency vectors that can be used for species identification or phylogenomic tree construction.